Maureen McDonnell, MPH

 Prevention Program Coordinator

-Erin works closely with the Evanston, New Trier and Glenview/Northbrook communities and provides consultation on best practices in youth substance abuse prevention to schools, community organizations and coalitions, collaborates with school social workers and educators and oversees agency program implementation and evaluations, collects and analyzes data to measure effectiveness of programs, uses data to inform prevention programming and manages state and local grants.
+Cole works closely with the Evanston and New Trier communities and provides consultation on best practices in youth substance abuse prevention to schools, community organizations and coalitions, collaborates with school social workers and educators and oversees agency program implementation and evaluations.
+He assists in collecting and analyzing data to measure effectiveness of programs, uses data to inform prevention programming and manages state and local grants.